WattageGuy/IoT-Intercom/README.md

 </br>![Schematic fritzing](fritzing/schematic.png)
 _Figure 4.2 showing the schematic for the device_

+OBS!
+Use 3.3v or 5v for the right components (follow schematic/breadboard image)!

 Referring to the bread board image you can connect the component in which order you want.
 But I would recommend connecting LED first, and even connecting a battery source to understand how LED, current, and resistors are working.
 If you are using another LED and do not feel confident about reading resistor cheat you can use [this](https://circuitdigest.com/calculators/led-resistor-calculator) website.
 If your development board do not come with the pins soldered on you will have to do that yourself.
 A recommendation is to use a bread board when soldering to make sure the pins is as straight as possible.

 I then recommend connecting both buttons accordingly to the bread board image.
 The resistor that is being used acts as a pull-down resistor which guarantees correct values from button.